 SES has developed Local Flood Guides to explain local flood risks for communities at risk.
 This includes advice for communities on how to prepare and respond to flood events and who to contact in the event of a flood.

-SES has also developed Municipal Flood Emergency Plans to prepare, respond to and recover from flood events within Municipality.
-To ensure consistency a template has been developed to assist planners:
+SES has also developed Municipal Flood Emergency Plans to prepare, respond to and recover from flood events within the Municipality.

 Geelong is situated at the meeting point of the Moorabool and Barwon Rivers and sits on Corio Bay.
 In Geelong, there are a number of areas lining the Barwon River subject to flooding.